Skip to main content

 If a local jurisdiction has an ordinance creating a local bag fee or plastic bag ban, the local municipality can choose to include restaurants in their local ordinance.
 For example, the City of Louisville has a local ordinance requiring a $.25 bag fee be collected from customers for every bag used, which does include restaurants.
 In Louisville, restaurants have to collect the bag fee created by the City, but they will not have to collect the bag fee created by the State.
 Louisville is the only city the CRA is aware of that is requiring restaurants to charge a bag fee at this time.
 (March 2023

-We have created a one-pager to further illustrate your exemption form these new laws.
+We have created a one-pager (en Español) to further illustrate your exemption from these new laws.
 You may refer to this in any instance of doubt regarding whether this fee applies to your customers.

 If you have any questions, please reach out to us at info@corestaurant.org